What a Cartoon!: Origins and production

 Seibert's idea for the project was influenced heavily by Looney Tunes.
 Hanna-Barbera founders and chairmen William Hanna and Joseph Barbera, as well as veteran animator Friz Freleng, taught Seibert how the shorts of the Golden Age of American animation were produced.
-John Kricfalusi, creator of The Ren & Stimpy Show, became a teacher of sorts for Seibert and was the first person Seibert called while looking for new talent for the project.
+John Kricfalusi, Hanna-Barbera alumnus and creator of The Ren & Stimpy Show, became a teacher of sorts for Seibert and was the first person Seibert called while looking for new talent for the project.

 As was the custom in live action film and television, the company did not pay each creator for the storyboard submitted and pitched.
 For the first time in the studio's history, individual creators could retain their rights, and earn royalties on their creations.
 While most in the industry scoffed at the idea, encouragement, according to Seibert, came from the cartoonists who flocked to Hanna-Barbera with original ideas.

 Format

 The format for What a Cartoon! was ambitious, as no one had ever attempted anything similar in the television animation era.
 The shorts produced would be a product of the original cartoonists' vision, with no executive intervention: for example, even the music would be an individually crafted score.
 Each 7-minute short would debut, by itself, as a stand-alone cartoon or a stand-alone series on Cartoon Network.
 Three of the 7-minute cartoons are paired together into a half-hour episode.
 Seibert explained the project's goal in a 2007 blog post: "We didn’t care what the sitcom trends were, what Nickelodeon was doing, what the sales departments wanted. [...]
 We wanted cartoons."